DeutscheSoft/AES70.js/README.md

 All classes and datatypes defined in the current AES70 Standard are published in the form of an XMI document.
 This XMI document has been used to generate the class structure and interfaces which are part of this library.
-At this point AES70.js fully supports the most recent version AES70-2018.
+At this point AES70.js supports the version AES70-2024.

 # Basics